Canada’s engagement in Mali

 The Canadian Forces' contributions to the government's peace operations strategy are collectively known as Operation PRESENCE.
 Canada is committed to providing valuable military capabilities to a variety of United Nations peacekeeping missions.

 The first of these deployments was an air task force that operated from Aug.
 1, 2018, to Aug.
 31, 2019, within MINUSMA.
 The task force included three Chinook helicopters used to provide MINUSMA with critical emergency transport and logistics capability, as well as 5 Griffon helicopters tasked with providing armed protection escort.
 The task force was deployed for 1 year to Gao in northern Mali and conducted 11 medical evacuations and more than 100 transport missions.
 The Canadian helicopters accumulated more than 4,000 flight hours, transported approximately 2,800 passengers and delivered more than 167,832 kg of cargo.
-This contribution has provided essential support to MINUSMA, a key element in the implementation of the Algiers Agreement.
+This contribution has provided essential support to MINUSMA, a key element in the implementation of the Accords d’Alger.

 Canadian Police Arrangement

 Since January 2019, Canada has been deploying police officers to Mali in support of the implementation of Mali’s Peace and Reconciliation Agreement and reform of Mali’s security services.
-Canadian police officers are serving with MINUSMA and the European Union’s civilian capacity-building program, EUCAP Sahel Mali.
+Deployments occur through the Canadian Police Arrangement, a partnership between Global Affairs Canada, the Royal Canadian Mounted Police and Public Safety Canada.
 Canadian police are providing advice and leadership on issues such as community policing, human rights and gender equality.
+Canadian police officers are serving with MINUSMA and some have served and deployed under the European Union’s civilian capacity-building program, EUCAP Sahel Mali.
+Currently, no police officers are deployed under the EUCAP Sahel Mali mission.

 Photo galleries